honehone12/bevy_renet_dtls/README.md

 # bevy_renet_dtls
-for using dtls for renet transport.
+for using dtls as renet transport.